SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery

-Our VIO model is compared with a representative traditional VIO, i.e. VINS, and two learning based VIO, i.e. VINet and UnVIO.
-VINet is a supervised learning based VIO model using a combination of ConvNet and LSTM.
-UnVIO is an unsupervised learning based VIO model via novel view synthesis similar to our model, but it has no absolute scale metric.
-Clearly, our model significantly outperforms these baselines in both translation and rotation.
-Our VIO model improves the translation and rotation estimation of UnVIO around 25.32\% and 80\% respectively.
-As illustrated in Figure \ref{fig: trajectory kitti}, the generated trajectories from our VO and VIO models are closer to the ground-truth trajectories, compared with other baselines, i.e. VINS-mono, MonoDepth2, SC, ORB-SLAM and VINet.
+In order to assess the efficacy of our proposed VIO model, we conducted a comparative analysis against three other state-of-the-art VIO methods, including a traditional VIO method, VINS, and two learning-based VIO models, VINet and UnVIO.
+VINet is a supervised learning-based VIO model that employs a combination of ConvNet and LSTM, while UnVIO is an unsupervised learning-based VIO model that leverages novel view synthesis techniques similar to our model, but lacks an absolute scale metric.
+The quantitative results presented in Table \ref{tb: pose kitti} demonstrate that our VIO model significantly outperforms these baselines in terms of both translation and rotation estimation.
+Specifically, our VIO model improves the translation and rotation estimation of UnVIO by 25.46\% and 60.26\%, respectively.
+Furthermore, our VIO model is equipped with an absolute scale metric, which enables it to produce comparable performance even when ground truth is not available to scale translation estimates.
+Visually, the generated trajectories from our VO and VIO models, as depicted in Figure \ref{fig: trajectory kitti}, closely approximate the ground-truth trajectories, outperforming other baselines, including VINS-mono, MonoDepth2, SC, ORB-SLAM, and VINet.